 How much will you pay your virtual assistant?

-Getting a VA’s help ranges from $5/hour (if overseas in a developing country) to $75/hour (for someone highly skilled and experienced, typically with expertise in marketing or other freelance-ish skills).
+Getting a VA’s help ranges from $8–10/hour (if overseas in a developing country) to $100/hour (for someone highly skilled and experienced, typically with expertise in marketing or other freelance skills).

 Running the numbers for your agency

-VAs typically work as freelancers, rather than as your employee.
+VAs typically work as freelancers—or via a VA agency—rather than as your employee.
 Let’s say you have someone on a regular basis who costs you $30/hour total.
-(Note that Katie, my former VA, is more expensive than that—and you’ll pay more for the turnkey convenience of a VA agency.)

-- If that hypothetical VA spends 8 hours a week to reduce your workload by 5 hours/week, and you can bill $200/hour for the time you save, you’d get an extra $1,000 in revenue while spending just $240.
+- If that hypothetical VA spends 8 hours a week to reduce your workload by 5 hours/week, and you can bill $300/hour for the time you save, you’d get an extra ~$6,000 in monthly revenue while spending just ~$1,000 a month.
 It’s an easy argument.

 - Even if you don’t bill any of the time they save you, you still likely come out ahead—because you can focus on more of your “$1,000/hour” activities instead of doing admin things like expense reports, presentation photo research, background research, and meeting scheduling.